PixarV/terraform-provider-r4/website/docs/r/default_security_group.html.markdown

 ### Removing `aws_default_security_group` From Your Configuration

-Removing this resource from your configuration will remove it from your statefile and management, but will not destroy the Security Group.
+Removing this resource from your configuration will remove it from your statefile and management, but will not destroy the security group.
 All ingress or egress rules will be left as they are at the time of removal.
 You can resume managing them via the CROC Cloud Console.

 ## Argument Reference